MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-dlp-policies-for-power-bi.md

 ## How do DLP policies for Power BI work

 You define a DLP policy in the data loss prevention section of the compliance portal.
-In the policy, you specify sensitivity label(s) you want to detect.
-You also specify the action(s) that will happen when the policy detects a dataset that has a specified sensitivity label applied.
+In the policy, you specify the sensitivity labels and/or sensitive info types you want to detect.
+You also specify the actions that will happen when the policy detects a dataset that contains sensitive data of the kind you specified.
 DLP policies for Power BI support two actions:

 * User notification via policy tips.
 * Alerts.
 Alerts can be sent by email to administrators and users.
 Additionally, administrators can monitor and manage alerts on the **Alerts** tab in the compliance center.